dariack/googleMe/README.md

 ![screenshot22](https://user-images.githubusercontent.com/12940079/34079718-a91081a8-e33b-11e7-9db1-049df3c483c2.png)

-- ***Clarification:** Your data, which obviously is very private, will not be used or transferred to any other machine but your own computer.
-The use of the data is merely local, and nobody will have access to it but you.*
+- ***Clarification:** Your data, which obviously is very private, will not be used or transferred to any other machine during the program run.
+The use of the data is merely local, and nobody will have access to it but you.
+In other words - your private data will remain private.*

 4. Unzip the downloaded data.